-Our gross profit percentage decreased to 10.4% from 12.2% comparing the second quarter of 2011 with the same period of 2010.
-In addition, our gross profit dollars decreased by 27% comparing the second quarter of 2011 with the same period of 2010, which compares unfavorably to our 4% decrease in unit sales.
-The decline in our gross margin and profitability this quarter was due to several factors.
+Our gross profit percentage decreased to 10.9% from 12.2% comparing the first nine months of 2011 with the same period of 2010.
+In addition, our gross profit dollars decreased by 17% comparing the first nine months of 2011 with the same period of 2010, which compares unfavorably to our 2% decrease in unit sales.
+The decline in our gross margin and profitability for the first nine months of 2011 was due to several factors.

-- Most notably, gross margins on sales to the retail building materials market declined 230 basis points for the quarter resulting primarily from an increase in material costs as a percentage of sales to this market.
+- Ÿ Most notably, gross margins on sales to the retail building materials market declined primarily due to an increase in material costs as a percentage of sales to this market.
 This was primarily due to the Lumber Market, which decreased 11 consecutive weeks from the end of March 2011 through the end of May 2011.
-As a result, this adversely impacted our gross margins on products whose prices were indexed to the current Lumber Market at the time they are sold. - A decline in sales to our retail building materials, residential construction, and manufactured housing markets adversely impacted our margins due to fixed manufacturing costs.
-In addition, as these markets have contracted, competitive pricing pressure has become greater and adversely impacted 2011 margins. - We recorded a \$2 million loss during the second quarter of 2011 on a construction project, which represents the entire loss we believe we will incur on the project. - Finally, our freight costs increased as a percentage of sales this quarter primarily due to higher year over year fuel prices.
+As a result, this adversely impacted our gross margins on products whose prices were indexed to the current Lumber Market at the time they are sold.
+Conversely, we were selling into a rising Lumber Market from January through most of May of 2010, which increased our gross margins on these products. - Ÿ A decline in sales to our retail building materials, residential construction, and manufactured housing markets adversely impacted our margins due to fixed manufacturing costs.
+In addition, as these markets have contracted, competitive pricing pressure has become greater and adversely impacted 2011 margins. - Ÿ Freight costs as a percentage of sales increased primarily due to higher year over year fuel prices. - Ÿ We recorded a \$2 million loss during the second quarter of 2011 on a construction project, which represents the entire loss we believe we will incur on the project. - Ÿ Finally, inclement weather in the first quarter resulted in many lost production days and adversely impacted our efficiencies and profitability.